 Spice up Your Email Campaigns with Autoresponders

 Did you know you can also use Jotform as a simple email campaign solution?
-After you get a users email address, suppose you want to:
+Suppose you want to:

 • Send an automated reply to them right after submitting the form.
 This serves as a confirmation that you received their submission.